CrowdStrike Parsing Standard (CPS) 1.0

 CPS compliant parsers strive to make all fields in a log event available as actual LogScale fields, even if they don't match a field in ECS:

-• If Fields from the event which do not exist in ECS, their name is prefixed with the string literal Vendor .
+• If the event contains fields which don't exist in ECS, their name is prefixed with the string literal Vendor.

 This gives the ECS fields the root namespace, while vendor specific fields can always be found with the Vendor. prefix.